UsmanNaseer137/project-managment/README.md

 * Make a request
 Escalation is a useful skill for solving problems quickly, and sending a strong escalation email that applies these best practices can help get your team the help it needs.

+Project Management

+## Introduction: Quality management and continuous improvement

+## Key quality management concepts

+## Quality
+Quality is when you fulfill the outlined requirements for the deliverable and meet or exceed the needs or expectations of your customers.

+## Quality Management
+1. Quality Standards
+2. Quality Planning
+3. Quality Assurance
+4. Quality Control

+## Quality Standards
+Quality standards provide requirements, specifications, or guidelines that can be used to ensure that products, processes, or services are fit for achieving the desired outcome.
+Like
+Reusability Standards
+Reliability Standards

+## Quality planning
+Quality planning refers specifically to the actions of a project manager or the team to establish and conduct a process for identifying and determining exactly which standards of quality are in fact relevant to the project as a whole, and how to satisfy them.

+To steer that discussion, you can ask yourself,
+What outcome do my customers want at the end of this project?
+What does quality look like for them?
+How can I meet their expectations?
+How will I determine if the quality measures will lead to project success?

+## Quality Assurance
+The third concept of quality management is quality assurance.
+Quality assurance, often shortened to QA, is all about evaluating if your project is moving towards delivering a high-quality service or product.

+## Quality control
+Quality control involves monitoring project results and delivery to determine if they are meeting desired results or not.
+If not, then alternative actions should be taken.